plone/guillotina/docs/source/developer/fields.md

 }
 ```

-Notice that, at this point, `counter` will be set to 4, because the
+Notice that, at this point, `counter` will be set to 4 because its
-field's default value is 1.
-If the default would not be set, the
+default value is 1.
+If the default would not be set, the increment
-increment operation assumes a 0 and thus `counter` would be 3.
+operation assumes a 0, and thus `counter` would be 3.

-To decrement the field, the following payload would work likewise:
+Likewise, to decrement the field, the following payload would work:

 ```json
 {